30 October 2018

 The setting of the film is a small French town, one which is ruled by a somewhat uptight Mayor (Alfred Molina) who lives his life with rigid morality.
 Everyone in the town knows their place, and their duty.
 They dress conservatively, and all attend the Catholic church regularly.
 The new young priest (Hugh O’Connor) finds himself judged by the mayor and his sermons re-written, with an emphasis on denial and sin.
 This is the part I liked a great deal more than the book, where it's the priest who is rigidly judgemental.

-Then Vianne (Juliette Binoche), a single mother with a daughter Anouk (Victoire Thivisol) arrive, blown in by the wind, arrayed in scarlet cloaks.
+Then Vianne (Juliette Binoche), a single mother with a daughter Anouk (Victoire Thivisol) arrives.
+They are blown in by the wind, arrayed in scarlet cloaks.
 They rent a shop with lodgings from an elderly lady called Armande (Judi Dench) and turn it into a chocolaterie.
 The mayor is not pleased, since they have arrived at the beginning of Lent, when everyone is supposed to give up sweets…

 There are several storylines which I recalled from the book.
 Vianne claims to be able to find each person’s favourite brand, using psychology and intuition.
 Armande is estranged from her grandson Luc (Aurelien Parent Koenig) because her daughter Caroline (Carrie-Anne Moss), the Mayor’s secretary, thinks Armande too wild.
 Vianne brings them together secretly.
 There’s an abusive husband whose wife is motivated to do something positive by Vianne.
 There’s another husband, lazy with a tendency to drink rather than anything worse, whose marriage is transformed by a selection of chocolates.